All You Can Eats

 • 1 can (14 oz) petite diced tomatoes

-• 1 can (14 oz) cannelini beans, drained and rinsed
+• 1 can (14 oz) cannelini beans (or two for more protein) drained and rinsed

 • 2 tablespoon white wine vinegar